yuzengyi/NeuroAD-Diagnosis-Model/README.md

 ## Data
 Dataset from the Alzheimer’s Disease Neuroimaging Initiative (ADNI).
 Not included in the repository due to privacy concerns.

-## Contributing
-Contributions are welcome.
-Please read `CONTRIBUTING.md` for details on our code of conduct and submission process.

-## License
-Licensed under the MIT License - see `LICENSE.md` for details.

 ## Acknowledgments
 - Alzheimer’s Disease Neuroimaging Initiative (ADNI)
 - International Forum on the Intersection of Psychology and Neuromedical Engineering - CME2023